 Morris pointed to the Internet-based video conferencing system 'Skype' as offering a medium whereby genuine two-way interaction between athlete and coach can be facilitated.
 He mentioned this in specific relation to his athlete Emma Jackson, who represented Great Britain at the 2011 world championships in Korea.
 It was because of the visual as well as the audio facility provided by Skype that Morris was able to conduct half-hour sessions with Jackson who was in Daegu whereby race tactics could be discussed.
 To endorse this point, Stanley mentioned his long-distance coaching of the Brazilian triple jump record holder, Jadel Gregorio, when the latter is in Brazil.

 4. The panoptic effect

 We mentioned earlier that the very public medium of Facebook exerts a 'synoptic' effect where the many can watch the few.
 Conversely, Foucault (1975) wrote about the growth of the 'panoptic' society whereby the few can watch the many as with CCTV cameras.
 For all its dangers, Hadley mentioned that utilisation of Facebook offered the coach an increasing opportunity to monitor the potentially inappropriate activities of athletes.
 "Facebook reveals character and personality.
 If there are lifestyle concerns about the athlete, then they reveal themselves to the coach.
 If young athletes are using it too late at night, for instance, you can mention this to parents who can try and ensure that they are getting enough rest".

 Differences between athletic disciplines

-Despite the fact that both sprinting and field events place a high degree on biomechanics in their performance, both Morris and Rush dismissed the assumption that face to face interaction was less important for middle distance and endurance coaches because and dismissed the myth that their events had less of a technical component.
+Although both sprinting and field events place a high degree on biomechanics in their performance, both Morris and Rush dismissed the assumption that face-to-face interaction was less important for middle distance and endurance coaches because and dismissed the myth that their events had less of a technical component.
 Significantly Morris cited the example of needing to challenge an athlete about over-striding.
 The myth can be expressed as follows:

 Diagram 3.
 The myth of remote coaching opportunity by event type (Long & Lorimer, 2012)